-Two Major Shipping Companies Show Interest in Quadrise's Emulsion Bunker Fuel
+Two "Major" Shipping Companies Show Interest in Quadrise's Emulsion Bunker Fuel

 World News

-Two Major Shipping Companies Show Interest in Quadrise's Emulsion Bunker Fuel
+Two "Major" Shipping Companies Show Interest in Quadrise's Emulsion Bunker Fuel

 Mike Kirk, Chairman, Quadrise Fuels International.
 Image Credit: Quadrise